-The Program of Studies lists courses available to our students at Vermilion High as well as additional education options through EHOVE, Workforce Development, Credit Flexibility, and College Credit Plus (CCP).
+The Program of Studies lists courses available to our students at Vermilion High as well as additional education options through EHOVE, Workforce Development, Credit Flexibility, College Credit Plus (CCP), and the Digital Academy.
 In each course, the student will earn a letter grade.
 The earned credit and grades are combined mathematically to determine the student's grade point average.
 Each grade carries a weight value.
 In Advanced Placement courses and College Credit Plus courses, the weight value may be greater.